AO-StreetArt/Aesel/docs/pages/Scene_API.rst

 Longitude.
 Examples of Scenes include levels in a video game, rooms in a house, and shots in a movie.
 This API exposes CRUD and Query operations for Scenes.

+When authentication is active, scenes are associated to the user that creates them and can be public or private.
+Users can only interact with scenes that are either public, or that they own.

 Scene Creation
 ~~~~~~~~~~~~~~